daliskafroyan/freighthub-test/README.md

   - Copy tracking number functionality and toast notifications
   - Consistent Tailwind CSS styling across all components

+- ✅ **Task 4.4**: Pinia Store for State Management
+  - Comprehensive orders store with centralized state management
+  - All CRUD operations implemented (fetchOrders, createOrder, updateOrderStatus, cancelOrder, trackOrder)
+  - Advanced state management with loading states, error handling, and pagination
+  - Intelligent getters for filtered data and order counts by status
+  - Complete component integration - all components now use the store
+  - Real-time statistics on dashboard from actual order data
+  - Centralized error handling and user feedback across all operations

 **Upcoming tasks will add:**
 - Database models and migrations
 - Authentication system